alansampedro/alansampedro/README.md

 # About Me

-Bilingual data analyst with 5+ years of service experience, recognized for effectively prioritizing tasks to meet customer needs.
-With a proactive mindset and a sharp eye for detail, I focus on driving outcomes rather than just responding to them.
-My goal is to help organizations to make informed, strategic decisions by leveraging my technical expertise and collaborative approach.
+Detail-oriented Data Analyst with proven experience in customer service operations, recognized for building trust, handling competing priorities, and navigating ambiguity in fast-paced environments.
+Skilled in SQL, Excel, and Tableau, with a curious mindset and a solution-driven approach to uncovering insights that inform strategic decisions and advance business goals.

+Motivated to tell compelling data stories that engage stakeholders, support alignment, and drive meaningful action across teams

 Check out my projects below!